JebaShinba/newproject/add.md

 new project name rust project
-rust is a system level programing language
+rust is a system level programing language .also